 The hygena flower, often associated with vibrant hues and lush foliage, is becoming a cherished plant among gardeners and nature enthusiasts alike.
-This stunning flowering shrub, known scientifically as Hydrangea, offers not just visual appeal but also an array of varieties suited to various garden settings.
+This stunning flowering shrub, known scientifically as hydrangea, offers not just visual appeal but also an array of varieties suited to various garden settings.

 Understanding the Hygena Flower